GEEGABYTE1/Elementary-AStarAlgorithm/README.md

 `.traverse()`: Re-created elmentary A* Algorithm

-The algorithm was made using Graphs and verties are Vertex objects themselves with single inputted integers.
+The algorithm was made using Graphs and vertices are Vertex objects themselves with single inputted integers.

 Time Complexity: Coming soon